-Clearly AJ Bell and Firm B would need to work together to set up the SIPP.
+Clearly Halifax SDL and Firm B would need to work together to set up the SIPP.
 So this might have a slight impact on the time taken to set it up.
 But I don't think the arrangement between the two firms should have led to any material delays.

-I accept that the SIPP was high value and involved an in-specie transfer of assets.
+The SIPP was high value and involved an in-specie transfer of assets.
 So that could have involved extra administrative steps which could lead to a longer transfer time.
 But as I have said, each transfer has to be considered on its own circumstances.

-I think the question is, taking the particular circumstances into account, did AJ Bell and Firm B complete their part of the transfer in an efficient and timely manner during the period 2 July 2019 to 27 January 2020.
-Although there was the five-week period I have referred to above, there doesn't appear to be anything outside of both firms' control to explain why their part took 24 weeks.
+I think the question is, taking the particular circumstances into account, did Halifax SDL and Firm B complete their part of the transfer in an efficient and timely manner during the period 2 July 2019 to 27 January 2020.
+Although there was the 5-week period I have referred to above, there doesn't appear to be anything outside of both firms' control to explain why it took 24 weeks for their part of the process.
 I don't think the processing was timely, efficient or reasonable, in the particular circumstances of the transfer.
-It appears the time taken was due to the administration processes between AJ Bell and Firm B. As I said, further information was required from Mr S on occasion, but he replied very promptly - this didn't cause any material delays.
+It appears the time taken was due to the administration processes between Halifax SDL and Firm B. As I said, further information was required from Mr S on occasion, but he replied very promptly - this didn't cause any material delay.

-Taking all this into account, I think AJ Bell should compensate Mr S for any losses flowing from the delays caused by it and Firm B's processing of the transfer.
+Taking all this into account, I think Halifax SDL should compensate Mr S for any losses flowing from the delays caused by it and Firm B's processing of the transfer.

 In assessing Mr S' complaint, I am bound to follow the Dispute Resolution Rules (DISP Rules) that are set out in the Financial Conduct Authority's Handbook.

 DISP Rule 3.6.1 provides that: